bnuyts/java-binance-api/README.md

 # java-binance-api

-Tryout of binance api client in Java
+Tryout of binance api client in Java.

+See https://java-binance-api.herokuapp.com/ for a running application.